19hours/sg-statutes/Acts/Criminal Procedure Code.md

 (2) Notwithstanding subsection (1), the court may —

-(a) direct that any juvenile or any sick or infirm person accused of such an offence be released on bail; or
+(a) direct that any juvenile or any sick or infirm person accused of such an offence be released on bail;

+[Act 19 of 2018 wef 31/10/2018]

 (b) release on bail an accused charged with an offence referred to in subsection (1)(a), if —

 (i) the offence is also punishable with an alternative punishment other than death or life imprisonment; and

-(ii) the offence is to be tried before a District Court or a Magistrate’s Court.
+(ii) the offence is to be tried before a District Court or a Magistrate’s Court; or

 [2/2012]

+[Act 19 of 2018 wef 31/10/2018]

+(c) release on bail an accused who has been arrested or taken into custody under a warrant mentioned in subsection (1)(c), if the conditions prescribed in the Criminal Procedure Rules for such release are satisfied.

+[Act 19 of 2018 wef 31/10/2018]

 (3) In this section, “accused” includes a “fugitive” as defined in the Extradition Act.